arthurfiorette/axios-cache-interceptor/README.md

 </div>

 <h3 align="center">
-  <code>axios-cache-interceptor</code> is a axios wrapper for caching and preventing unneeded requests
+  <code>axios-cache-interceptor</code> is a small and efficient cache interceptor for axios.
   <br />
   <br />
 </h3>